hnoaman-rep0/Cisco-Umbrella-API-v2-Demo-DevNet/README.md

 The landing page is the login page, where you need to provide your Umbrella ORG ID, Reporting Key, and Reporting API Secret.

+How to get Cisco Umbrella ORG ID can be found [here](https://docs.umbrella.com/deployment-umbrella/docs/find-your-organization-id#:~:text=Procedure,listed%20under%20your%20account%20name.)

+How to generate Umbrella Reporting key and secret can be found [here](https://developer.cisco.com/docs/cloud-security/#!reporting-v2-introduction-authentication/log-into-umbrella), below are the steps:
+- Log into Umbrella and create a key and secret
+- In Umbrella, navigate to Admin > API Keys and click Create;
+or in a management console (Multi-org, MSP, or MSSP), navigate to Settings > API Keys and click Add.
+- Select Umbrella Reporting and click Generate Token.
+- Expand Umbrella Reporting and copy Your Key and Your Secret.
+- Click To keep it secure, ... check box and then click Close.

 Upon providing them click submit

 ![](2022-07-05-21-43-53.png)